JoseGaldamez/JoseGaldamez/README.md

 # José Galdámez
 ## Fullstack Developer

 Software engineering student with experience in mobile and web application development.
 I have worked on projects with Flutter, React JS and Angular.
 You can visit my personal [website](https://josegaldamez.dev/) and read my blog.
-You can also visit my [[YouTube channel]([Jose Galdamez - Dev](https://www.youtube.com/@josegaldamez-dev)] where I share what I learn.
+You can also visit my [Jose Galdamez - Dev](https://www.youtube.com/@josegaldamez-dev) where I share what I learn.

 ### Skills
 - Next JS